-David Aliano, Ph.D
+David Aliano, Ph.D.

 Areas of Interest

-- Modern Italian and Latin American history and culture
+- Modern Italy and Latin America

-- National and Ethnic Identities
+- National and ethnic identities

 “Giving Voice to the Voiceless: Immigrants and Refugees in Italian Narrative and Film” National Association for Ethnic Studies Annual Conference, San Francisco State University, San Francisco, CA March 23-25, 2017.